WalrusDevil/Ebin-Shaders-Resurrected/README.md

 ## Compatibility
 ### Minecraft
-- **Optifine is no longer supported**.
-The last version of Ebin Resurrected known to work with Optifine is *beta 1.11*.
-Newer versions may work, they may not.
-This is due to the fact that whilst Iris is adding features, Optifine is not, and as the loaders grow further apart, it becomes tedious to support both.
+- Optifine and Iris are both supported, however some features only work on Iris.
+Older Optifine or Iris versions may have issues, as the shader is developed on the latest versions of either.
+- Minecraft 1.17.1 is the earliest tested version.
+The shader may work on older versions but this is not guaranteed.
 ### Hardware
-- Nvidia GeForce 400, AMD Radeon HD 5000, Intel HD 3rd gen **or later**.
+- OpenGL 4 compatible hardware is required.
+This boils down to Nvidia GeForce 400, AMD Radeon HD 5000, Intel HD 3rd gen **or later**.
 Any modern device should work fine.
+- The Raspberry Pi is not supported as it does not support OpenGL 4.
 - Intel GPUs are untested and you may encounter issues.
+If you do encounter issues, please report them, as Intel is intended to be supported.
 ### Operating System
 - MacOS is **NOT SUPPORTED**.